 Cash Advance

-There aren’t many jobs where you can get instant access to cash but that’s one of the things people love about the gig economy.
-However, sometimes you get in a bind and need money fast.
+There aren’t many jobs where you can get instant access to cash, but that’s one of the things people love about the gig economy.
+They help you get cash fast when you get in a bind.

-Maybe your car is in for unexpected expenses for repairs or you have medical bills that you need extra cash to cover.
-In times like those, you may want the option of getting a cash advance.
+Maybe your car is in for unexpected expenses for repairs, or you have medical bills that you need extra cash to cover.
+In times like those, you may want or need a cash advance.

-Luckily, there are plenty of interest-free or low-fee cash advance apps for gig workers that are geared directly toward people like Uber, Lyft, or DoorDash drivers, Instacart shoppers, and more.
+Luckily, plenty of interest-free or low-fee cash advance apps for gig workers are geared directly toward people like Uber, Lyft, or DoorDash drivers, Instacart shoppers, and more.

-The underlying technology that a lot of these companies use is Argyle (with the exception of Giggle), which allows them to sync up your gig accounts and see your earnings history and more.
+The underlying technology that many of these companies use is Argyle (except for Giggle), which allows them to sync up your gig accounts and see your earnings history and more.

 This gives the cash advance companies the confidence to loan you money.
 So I’d expect to see a lot more offerings like this in the future.